NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

 As mentioned previously, a backend was created using FastAPI.
-However, we did accompany the backend with a frontend using streamlit to better create a good looking application, which works as intended locally - specifically in order to run the application locally, the backend needs to be activated and afterwards the streamlit command needs to be run by using the streamlit run function.
+However, we did accompany the backend with a frontend using streamlit to better create a good looking application, which works as intended locally - however, in order to run the application locally, the backend needs to be activated and afterwards the streamlit command needs to be run by using the streamlit run function to display the results and make it for the user to interact with the application.

 ### Question 25